Counter, deeper

 Scenario Works?
 Notes

 One user, multiple tabs, single instance ✅ Trivially.
-The broadcast queue runs in-process, the cost is one Increment call per connected tab.
+The publish dispatch queue runs in-process, the cost is one Increment call per subscribed tab.

-Multiple users, single instance ✅ Each user has their own session group; broadcasts stay scoped.
+Multiple users, single instance ✅ Each user has their own session group; SelfTopic() fan-outs stay scoped.

-Multiple users, multiple instances (Fly machines, Kubernetes replicas) ⚠️ Needs WithPubSubBroadcaster — by default a broadcast only reaches connections on the same instance.
-With Redis-backed broadcasting the broadcast fans out across instances.
+Multiple users, multiple instances (Fly machines, Kubernetes replicas) ⚠️ Needs WithPubSubBroadcaster — by default a Publish only reaches connections on the same instance.
+With Redis-backed pubsub.Broadcaster the publish fans out across instances.
 See PubSub Reference.

-One group with thousands of connections (everyone broadcasting at high frequency) ❌ Broadcast cost is O(N) per action; thousand-connection groups broadcasting at 100Hz mean 100k+ in-process calls per second.
+One group with thousands of connections (everyone publishing at high frequency) ❌ Publish cost is O(N) per action; thousand-connection groups publishing at 100Hz mean 100k+ in-process calls per second.
 Either shard the group or use a different sync primitive.

 Cross-user shared state (everyone sees everyone) ⚠️ Possible — write a custom Authenticator that returns a constant group ID — but you've now built a write-amplification machine that any visitor can poke.
 Production examples need rate limiting, read-only modes, or moderation.